-A maximum of 226,000,000 KyberNetwork Crystal (KNC) tokens was issued.
-The distribution of the tokens is as follows: 19.47% for the company, 19.47% for founders, advisors and seed investors, and 61.06% for the public from our private sale and public sale.
+A maximum of 226,000,000 KyberNetwork Crystal (KNC) tokens were issued.
+The distribution of the tokens is as follows: 19.47% for the company, 19.47% for founders, advisors, and seed investors, and 61.06% for the public from our private sale and public sale.

 Key technologies of Kyber Network

 One of the key issues to highlight in Kyber is the reserves that provide liquidity to the actors that are part of its protocol.
 Kyber acts as its liquidity provider and allows third parties to enter through three types of reserves; It is an immediate source of liquidity for token swaps.
 Takers as DApps, traders, and wallets that are integrated into the protocol have the counterpart that allows them to convert one token to another without having the risk of low liquidity reserves.